 I’m an Associate Professor of History at George Mason University and the Director of the Research Division at the Roy Rosenzweig Center for History and New Media (RRCHNM).
-My research focuses on early modern France and its colonies, the Enlightenment, and the digital humanities.
+My research focuses on France and its colonies, the Enlightenment, and the digital humanities.
 At the RRCHNM, I conceive and direct digital projects relating to historians’ research practices.
-Most notable among these are Zotero, the popular research software, and PressForward, the innovative open access publishing platform.
+Most notable among these are Zotero, the popular research platform; Tropy, the archival photography software; and PressForward, the innovative open access publishing environment.
 I also work on digital projects beyond my home institution, such as The Encyclopedia of Diderot and d’Alembert Collaborative Translation Project, which I co-direct with two other French historians.

 I’ve published The Expert Cook in Enlightenment France (Johns Hopkins University Press, 2011), which details the professional, scientific, and medical aspirations of domestic servant cooks.
 I’m currently writing a second book on early tropical medicine, where I explore the bizarre world of colonial medical practitioners and their efforts to bend climate, diet, and moral behavior to the needs of the European body in the tropics.